 "From the moment I stepped on campus, I sensed a special culture flowing through YSU," Kuberski said.
 "It was positive, passionate and inspiring.
 There is a commitment to win and to win the right way.
 I appreciate YSU's vision for growth and believe it aligns perfectly with my own.
 Penguin Bowling has a very solid foundation in place.
 I'm excited to get to work and build upon that foundation."

-Kuberski comes to YSU having served as the first men's and women's bowling head coach at Iowa Western Community College.
+Kuberski served as the first men's and women's bowling head coach at Iowa Western Community College.
 He recruited the inaugural class of 20 bowlers as well as laid the administrative groundwork for the program.
 In addition to his instruction, he organized travel, managed the budget, ordered equipment, ran the team's website and social media, fundraised and engaged with the community.